The Royal Mail Collective Pension Plan

 If Royal Mail was unable to make these contributions, the Plan qualifies to enter the Pension Protection Fund (PPF).
 If this happened, the PPF would pay members their lump sum.
 However, this might mean that members who had not reached Normal Pension Age would get a smaller lump sum than they have built up.
 The smallest amount they could get is 90% of what they have built up.

 The Trustees of the Collective Pension Plan will be responsible for the Plan’s investments.
-They have not yet been appointed so it is too soon to provide detailed answers on investments.
-However, the income section of the Plan will be subject to the “charge cap” which limits the total amount of investment manager fees and other expenses so it will be a key priority of the Trustees to ensure members are getting value for money from the investment managers (and other suppliers).
+The income section of the Plan will be subject to the “charge cap” which limits the total amount of investment manager fees and other expenses so it will be a key priority of the Trustees to ensure members are getting value for money from the investment managers (and other suppliers).
 And certainly, for a Plan of this size, future time horizon and high-profile nature, we would envisage the future Trustees will be highly likely to embed ESG into their investment strategy.

 During the negotiations in 2018, one of the key ambitions of the CWU and Royal Mail was to have one plan for all our people.
 The Collective Plan achieves this - Royal Mail would pay the same contributions into the same plan for everyone with at least a year’s service.
 We believe this is fairer.
 The RMDCP and the Royal Mail Pension Plan (RMPP) would therefore close.